galaxyproject/training-material/topics/galaxy-ui/tutorials/workflow-parameters/tutorial.md

 - Learn how to use Workflow Parameters to improve your Workflows
 time_estimation: "10m"
 key_points:
-- Use Workflow Parameters to make your Workflows more useful
+- Use Workflow Parameters to make your Workflows more versatile
 contributors:
 - mvdbeek